 1. Origins

 Maine Coons come from Maine, which shouldn’t come as a surprise given their name.
-Maine has cold winters and is the third coldest state and second snowiest state in the U.S. To cope with these frigid and snowy winters, Maine Coons have developed immensely thick and weather-repellent coats.
+Maine has cold winters and is the third coldest state and second snowiest state in the U.S. To cope with the frigid and snowy winters, Maine Coons have developed immensely thick coats.

-In fact, Maine Coons has three layers of fur!
-Two of these layers are the undercoat, which is quite thick, short, and water repellent.
+In fact, Maine Coons have three layers of fur!
+Two of the layers are the undercoat, which is thick, short, and water-repellent.
 The outer layer is called the guard layer, which contains oils that make it semi-water repellant.
-Basically, these cats have dense fur that helps keep them warm and is effective at keeping water from soaking in, at least for a little bit.
+They have dense fur that helps keep them warm and is effective at keeping water from soaking in, at least for a little bit.

 2. Ancestors

-It’s also said that these cats were Norwegian Forest Cats, which is where the Viking legend probably comes from.
-Both these breeds are large cats with dense and long coats.
+It’s also said that they’re related to Norwegian Forest Cats, which is where the Viking legend probably comes from.
+Both breeds are large cats with dense and long coats.

-The ships arrived in Maine, where these longhaired cats started breeding with the shorthaired breeds in the area, which eventually resulted in the Maine Coons that we know and love today.
+The ships arrived in Maine, where the longhaired cats started breeding with the shorthaired felines in the area, which eventually resulted in the Maine Coons that we know and love today.

 This could also help explain why Maine Coons are so comfortable around water.
 If their ancestors were ship cats, Maine Coons could have inherited this comfort level.